OGRECave/ogre/Docs/src/high-level-programs.md

 }
 ```

 At runtime, when myVertexProgram or myFragmentProgram are used, OGRE automatically picks a real program to delegate to based on what’s supported on the current hardware / rendersystem.
-If none of the delegates are supported, the entire technique referencing the unified program is marked as unsupported and the next technique in the material is checked fro fallback, just like normal.
+If none of the delegates are supported, the entire technique referencing the unified program is marked as unsupported and the next technique in the material is checked for fallback, just like normal.
 As your materials get larger, and you find you need to support HLSL and GLSL specifically (or need to write multiple interface-compatible versions of a program for whatever other reason), unified programs can really help reduce duplication.

 # Parameter specification {#Program-Parameter-Specification}